 May has begun, which means so has National Walking Month – an annual celebration of walking run by UK charity Living Streets.
-The campaign is a great opportunity for us all to think about how we can walk more, be it at work or around our neighbourhood.
+The campaign is a great opportunity for us all to think about how we can do more, be it workplace walking or around our neighbourhood.

 From saving money, boosting fitness and getting a dose of fresh air – the positive effects of walking on health and wellbeing are significant.
 Helping us connect to our surroundings, improving energy levels and increasing productivity – it’s no wonder walking feels good.
 If you’d like to find out more about the health benefits of walking, visit NHS live-well (you’ll also find a range of resources to help you walk more including a free walk tracker app).
 You know what they say – healthy body, healthy mind!